MatiasGalliani/nasa-apod-ts/README.md

 Welcome to the Nasa APOD generator - Typescript Version!

-I already developed the same endpoint but on GOLang, and now I wanted to test my skill in my second favorite language.
+I already developed the same endpoint but on GOLang, and now I wanted to test my skills in my second favorite language.

 ## Stack used